-In pictures: Windrush women
+Seamstress, nurse, caterer: Celebrating the Windrush women

 Olive

-- a seamstress in a clothes factory in south Wimbledon, south-west London
+- She was a seamstress in a clothes factory in south Wimbledon, south-west London

 - The black-and-white picture of Olive was taken in a Clapham photography studio in 1969